Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Introduction

-In most cases, an object name is associated with possible grasp types \cite{helbig2010action,feix2014analysis,cini2019choice,corona2020ganhand}.
-To further extend this association, we proposed a pipeline that leverages a prior distribution of grasp types to improve the learning-based classification with a convolutional neural network (CNN), as shown in Fig.~\ref{fig:fig9A} \cite{wake2020grasp}.
+In many cases, an object name is known to be associated with the possible grasp types \cite{helbig2010action,feix2014analysis,cini2019choice,corona2020ganhand}.
+Based on this association, we have previously proposed a pipeline that leverages a prior distribution of grasp types to improve a convolutional neural network (CNN)-based image recognition~\cite{wake2020grasp}(Fig.~\ref{fig:fig9A} bottom).
 We refer to the prior distribution as object affordance, a concept proposed by Gibson \cite{gibson1966senses}.
-In the proposed pipeline, appropriate object affordance was searched from an affordance database using text matching.
-Although our preliminary experiments revealed the effectiveness of object affordance for grasp-type recognition, they were limited in several ways: 1) they focused on a limited number of grasp types and target objects, 2) the pipeline was tested with a small dataset (only fifty images for each grasp type), yielding possible underestimation in CNN recognition, and 3) the role of object affordance in guiding the CNN recognition was unclear.
+In the pipeline, appropriate object affordance was searched from an affordance database using text matching.
+Although our preliminary experiments suggested that the object affordance is a promising solution to leverage a user's linguistic input for grasp-type recognition, its effectiveness has not been fully understood due to the lack of a dataset.

-This study aimed to investigate the role of object affordance in the above-described robot-teaching application using a large first-person grasping image dataset containing a wider range of labeled grasp types and household objects.
-We tested the pipeline with two types of affordance, reflecting one or both of likelihood and impossibility for each grasp type.
-The experiments showed that object affordance guides CNN recognition in two ways: 1) it excludes unlikely grasp types from the candidates and 2) enhances likely grasp types among the candidates.
-In addition, the ``enhancing effect'' was more pronounced for high degrees of grasp-type heterogeneity.
-Further, we tested the pipeline for recognizing mimed grasping images (i.e., images of a hand grasping an illusory object), assuming that a real object may be absent in some situations (e.g., teaching in MR).
+This study aimed to investigate the role of object affordance for multimodal grasp-type recognition.
+To this end, we prepared a large first-person grasping image dataset containing a wider range of labeled grasp types and household objects.
+We tested the pipeline with two types of affordances, which reflect one or both of the likeliness and unlikeliness of each grasp type.
+The experiments showed that object affordance guides CNN recognition in two ways: 1) excluding unlikely grasp types from the candidates and 2) enhancing likely grasp types among the candidates.
+Additionally, the ``enhancing effect'' was more pronounced with a greater grasp-type bias for each object in a test dataset.
+Furthermore, we tested the pipeline for recognizing mimed grasping images (i.e., images of a hand grasping an illusory object), assuming that a real object may be absent in some situations (e.g., teaching in MR).
 Similar to the experiment with real grasping images, object affordance proved to be effective for mimed grasping images.
-In addition, the CNN recognition for mimed images showed lower performance compared with its recognition for real grasping, indicating the importance of real objects being present for image-based recognition.
+Additionally, the CNN recognition for the mimed images exhibited lower performance compared to its recognition for real grasping, indicating the importance of the presence of real objects in image-based recognition.